asseco-pst/watch-your-language/this-and-object-prototypes.md

 ```

 - `new`can be used in functions and sets the `this`
-- `foo` is basically a constructor
+- When you use the new for a function you can call it a "constructor call"

 ## Priority/Order (higher to lower)
 1. new